JohnKendrick/PDielec/Examples/Experiment/AlN/README.md

+# Examples/Experiment/AlN
-# Multi-layered single crystal
+## Multi-layered single crystal of AlN/SiC/Si

-This is an example of a multi layer system for AlN/SiC/Si The system is described in the application notes, where comparison is made with experiment.
+The system is described in the application notes, where comparison is made with experiment.

 The permittivity of AlN is described by Drude-Lorentz model taken from Akasaki & Hashimoto, Solid State Comm.
 5, 851 (1967) and  MacMillan, Devaty, Choyke, Applied Phys.
 Lett.
 62, 750-752 (1993).